-Teck has held three innovative awareness campaigns at We Day events since 2011, including:
+Teck has held three innovative awareness campaigns at WE Day events since 2011, including:

 Zinc Saves Lives Battery Recycling Campaign

 This campaign encourages students to recycle used batteries at WE Day or any Call2Recycle location across Canada to divert electronic waste from landfills and help save a child’s life.
 Every AA battery contains the equivalent amount of zinc that can save the lives of six children.
 For every battery recycled until August 2016, Teck donated the value of zinc recycled to UNICEF in support of our Zinc & Health partnership in India.
-To date, more than 1 million batteries have been recycled as a result of the campaign.
+To date, more than 2.2 million batteries have been recycled as a result of the campaign.
 Today, for every battery recycled Teck will donate the cash value of the zinc it contains to WE, in support of WE’s zinc and health programs in Kenya.

 Send One, Save One E-Postcard Campaign